jakemmarsh/neural-network-stock-predictor/README.md

 ### How To Run

-In order for the backend to function, the previously mentioned Python libraries must be installed.
-These can be installed using [pip](http://www.pip-installer.org/en/latest/) with the following commands:
+In order for the backend to function, the previously mentioned Python framework must be installed.
+This can be installed using [pip](http://www.pip-installer.org/en/latest/) with the following command:

-- `pip install pybrain`
 - `pip install Flask`

 For the frontend, no installation is necessary.
 However, in order to utilize the supplied Grunt tasks for minification and compilation, [npm](https://www.npmjs.org/) must be installed to run the following command: